About colour models?

 CMY(K) colour model

 CMY (cyan, magenta, yellow) is a subtractive colour model.
 It is the standard colour model for digital printing.
-Printers often include a fourth component, black ink (K), to increase the density of darker colours and blacks.
+Printers include a fourth component, black ink (K), to increase the density of darker colours and blacks.

 RYB colour model